japuna/NewPage_withreact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-First you should run npm run server , to run the JSON Server

-In the project directory, you can run:
+First in the project directory, you should run:

+### `npm run server`

+To run the JSON services.
+This library simulates the BD.
+LAter run

 ### `npm start`